jannisdust/mpu6050-airplane-demo/README.md

 # MPU6050 Airplane Demo (Arduino Nano Every + GY-521)

 Hands-on project to control a virtual airplane in real time using an **Arduino Nano Every** and a **GY-521 (MPU-6050 IMU)**.
 This is quite an easy setup because of the prerequisites by [Jeff Rowberg](https://github.com/jrowberg) and [Karsten Schmidt](https://github.com/postspectacular).
-But I wanted to make it work easily :)
+But I wanted to make it work easily because it's my first time working with an GY-521 :)

 https://github.com/user-attachments/assets/34b4fe16-4162-49a7-ae1e-5d0926705feb